accessibilitysupported/a11ysupport.io/FAQ.md

 There are many different ways that Assistive Technology (AT) interacts with a browser and your code.

 1. Accessibility APIs (most common).
 In this method, a browser will create an accessibility tree (subset of the DOM) and expose it to a system Accessibility API.
 The AT will then consume that API.
-This mapping is being standardied via the [Accessibility API Mapping standards](https://www.w3.org/TR/core-aam-1.1/).
+This mapping is being standardized for many technologies via the [Accessibility API Mapping standards](https://www.w3.org/TR/core-aam-1.1/).
 2. The AT will directly interface with the browser and read the DOM.
 3. A mixture of 1 and 2.